What is hate crime?

 - Nasty letters, emails, texts, phone calls, social media messages etc.

-Bristol Hate Crime Services
+Bristol Hate Crime and Discrimination Services

 - SARI (Stand Against Racism and Inequality)